olaservo/mcp-sampling-service/README.md

 - **defaultModel** (required): Model to use when no preferences match
 - **allowedModels** (optional): JSON string of custom model configurations.
 If not provided, uses built-in model configurations optimized for various use cases.

-### Default Models

-The service includes a comprehensive set of pre-configured models that are used when `allowedModels` is not provided:
-- Fast models (e.g., google/gemini-flash-1.5 with 0.94 speed score)
-- Intelligent models (e.g., deepseek/deepseek-r1 with 0.97 intelligence score)
-- Cost-effective models (e.g., mistralai/mistral-nemo with 1.00 cost score)

-You only need to provide `allowedModels` if you want to customize the available models and their scores.

 ### Model Selection

 The service selects models based on:

-1. Explicit model override in preferences
-2. Matching hints in order
+1. Matching hints in order
-3. Priority scoring (speed, intelligence, cost)
+2. Priority scoring (speed, intelligence, cost)
-4. Fallback to defaultModel
+3. Fallback to defaultModel

 ### OpenRouter Configuration